soda8890/awesome-github-repos/data.md

 *   [clash-verge-rev/clash-verge-rev](https://github.com/clash-verge-rev/clash-verge-rev) - A modern GUI client based on Tauri, designed to run in Windows, macOS and Linux for tailored proxy experience

-*   [leaferjs/leafer-ui](https://github.com/leaferjs/leafer-ui) - 好用的 Canvas 引擎，轻松实现专业图形编辑。Easy-to-Use Canvas Engine.
-Effortless Professional Graphic Editing.
+*   [leaferjs/leafer-ui](https://github.com/leaferjs/leafer-ui) - 好用的 Canvas 引擎。Easy-to-Use Canvas Engine.

 *   [xiangsx/gpt4free-ts](https://github.com/xiangsx/gpt4free-ts) - Providing a free OpenAI GPT-4 API !
 This is a replication project for the typescript version of xtekky/gpt4free